zach1020/qasm-rs/README.md

 **Conservative linearity.** The choice to use union (not intersection) at branch points makes the analysis sound — it will never allow a use-after-measure to slip through.
 This is the same tradeoff Rust makes: it rejects some programs that would be safe at runtime in exchange for static guarantees.

 **Why a DAG?** Quantum circuits have a natural graph structure: operations are nodes, qubit wires are edges, and data dependencies define the partial order.
 A DAG exposes parallelism (gates on disjoint qubits are unordered), makes optimization passes local graph rewrites, and is the standard IR in quantum compilers (Qiskit's DAGCircuit, tket's Circuit).
-The long-term goal is to implement QAOA-relevant optimizations — parameter transfer, circuit structure analysis — as graph algorithms on this representation.
+The current DAG is best suited to straight-line circuits; supporting classical control flow will require either preserving control-flow structure around DAG regions or introducing a higher-level IR above the circuit DAG.

 **Why ariadne?** Compiler diagnostics are a first-class feature, not an afterthought.
 Ariadne provides Rust-compiler-quality error rendering with minimal effort.